 Gorgeous paradises you won't believe are real

-When you want to truly get away, is there anything more magical than a gorgeous island getaway?
-Whether it's the exotic scenery, the Corona-commercial remoteness of the beaches, or the fact that you feel like the king or queen of your own little paradise, there just something extra special about getting to visit a beautiful, quiet, and ultra-exclusive dot on the map.
+When you want to truly get away, is there anything more magical than a remote island escape?
+Whether it's the exotic scenery, the secluded beaches, or the fact that you feel like the king or queen of your own little paradise, there just something extra special about visiting an ultra-exclusive dot on the map.

-But if you're looking for an island adventure you'll never forget, read on, because we've compiled the 30 most magical islands across the entire globe—from Koh Phi Phi, in Thailand, where the stunning beachside views pair perfectly with the atmospheric nightlife culture, to Old Monemvasia, in Greece, which has been perfectly preserved for millennia.
-And for more stunning places our planet has to offer, don't miss these 15 Waterfalls So Magical You Won't Believe They're in the U.S.
+But if you're looking for an island adventure you'll never forget, read on, because we've compiled the 30 most magical islands across the entire globe—from Koh Phi Phi, in Thailand, where the stunning beachside views pair perfectly with the atmospheric nightlife, to Old Monemvasia, in Greece, which has been perfectly preserved for millennia.

 Visayan Islands, Philippines